 Given the uncertainty, the abdominal team must be permitted the opportunity to inspect the abdominal organs as the first step in the operation.
+At retrieval, the cardiothoracic NORS team will await the completion of this multi-visceral assessment phase before performing cardiothoracic assessment, as agreed by CTAG.
 It is imperative that cardiac and abdominal teams collaborate in such cases, as virtually all such donors will donate both cardiothoracic and abdominal organs.